iiroki/json-rpc-x/docs/index.md

 ```

 **NOTES:**
-- JSON RPC method handlers use service scopes, which enables using scoped services.
+- JSON RPC controllers use service scopes, which enables using scoped services.